yellowbean/absbox-doc/docs/source/modeling.rst

 if it is `preclosing`

-- `Closing Date`: All pool cashflow after `Closing Date` belongs to the SPV
+- `Cutoff Date`: All pool cashflow after `Closing Date` belongs to the SPV
+- `Closing Date`:  after `Closing Date` belongs to the SPV
-- `Settle Date`: Bond start to accure interest after `Settle Date`.w
+- `Settle Date`: Bond start to accure interest after `Settle Date`.
-- `First Pay Date` / `Next Pay Date`: First execution of waterfall or next date of executing the waterfall
+- `First Pay Date`: First execution of payment waterfall

 .. code-block:: python